biaslab/METADATA.jl/README.md

 $ git push origin --force
 ```

+Or execute the `synchronize_with_upstream` script within a properly configured repository.

 ## Original README

 This is the official METADATA repo for the Julia package manager.
 See [manual section](http://docs.julialang.org/en/latest/manual/packages/) on packages for how to use the package manager to install and develop packages.